U.S. flag An official website of the United States government

 March 27, 2013: Stress Urinary Incontinence (SUI) Updates on FDA.gov

-The FDA updated the Urogynecologic Surgical Mesh Implant pages on FDA.gov to include more information for patients about stress urinary incontinence (SUI).
-This update provided the FDA's current thinking about the use of surgical mesh for repair of SUI and is based on an analysis of adverse events reported to the FDA, findings reported in the scientific literature and input received from the Sept.
-9, 2011 meeting of the Obstetrics and Gynecology Devices Panel of the Medical Device Advisory Committee.
-Additionally, the FDA is following through on our commitment to inform the public about surgical mesh for stress urinary incontinence (SUI).
+The FDA updated the Urogynecologic Surgical Mesh Implant pages on FDA.gov with additional information for patients about stress urinary incontinence (SUI).
+This update provided the FDA's thinking about the use of surgical mesh for repair of SUI and was based on an analysis of adverse events reported to the FDA, findings reported in the scientific literature at the time and input received from the September 9, 2011 meeting of the Obstetrics and Gynecology Devices Panel of the Medical Device Advisory Committee.
+This update reflected our commitment to inform the public about surgical mesh for stress urinary incontinence (SUI).

 January 3, 2012: Postmarket Surveillance Studies Ordered